-Language: Artlantis installer checks if the languages of Artlantis can match the current Mac OS X language.
+- Language: Artlantis installer checks if the languages of Artlantis can match the current Windows language.
 If the OS uses a different language, Artlantis is displayed in English.
 To change to another language, use the language drop-down menu.
-Changes will take effect once Artlantis is restarted.
+Changes will take effect once Artlantis is restarted. - Shortcuts: Allows you to edit the shortcuts.